 Counter Stools vs. Bar Stools: Which to Choose?

-When deciding between counter stools and bar stools, consider these factors:
+When deciding between counter stools vs bar stools, consider these factors:

 Height Difference: Measure your counter or bar surface height.
 Counter stools suit heights of 35"–39", while bar stools fit 40"–43".